Updated by Tracy Achen | Written by Noah Rosenfarb

 If a custodial parent pays for care for a qualifying dependent that was age 12 or younger when the care was provided or for other dependents that are not able to care for themselves, then they may be eligible for the child and dependent care credit.
 To qualify, one must satisfy all of the IRS tests summarized below:

-The earned income tax credit (or EIC) is a refundable credit (meaning if the credit exceeds the tax liability, the IRS will mail the taxpayer money) that is often the most valuable of all the tax credits.
-It can only be claimed by the custodial parent.
-The value can be slightly more than $3,400 if the taxpayer has one child to more than $6,400 for three or more children.
-To claim the credit, a taxpayer must have earned income of less than $40,320 (2018) or $41,094 (2019) with one qualifying child and up to $49,194 (2018) or $50,162 (2019) for three or more qualifying children.
+The earned income tax credit (or EIC) is a refundable credit (meaning if the credit exceeds the tax liability, the IRS will refund the difference) that is often the most valuable of all the tax credits.
+For the custodial parent, the value can be slightly more than $4,200 if the taxpayer has one child to more than $8,000 for three or more children.
+To claim the credit, a taxpayer must have earned income of less than $59,999 with one qualifying child and up to $61,555 for three or more qualifying children.

-There are other qualifying rules, for example, if you have more than $3,500 (2018) or $3,600 (2019), in investment income, then you cannot claim this tax credit.
-As was the situation with the Child and Dependent Care Credit, a worksheet is provided on the 1040 tax form to calculate the exact earned income credits.
+People without children can also qualify for up to a $649 credit.
+There are other qualifying rules, for example, if you have more than $11,600 in investment income, then you cannot claim this tax credit.
+As was the situation with the Child and Dependent Care Credit, a worksheet is provided on the 1040 tax form to calculate the exact earned income credits

 There are two tax credits that presently apply to education - the American Opportunity Tax Credit ("AOTC") and the Lifetime Learning Credit ("LLC").
 In any year, a parent claiming a dependent can only take one of the credits.
 You can find out more about these Education Credits from the IRS.

-The TCJA did not change the American Opportunity Credit.
+The American Opportunity Credit is meant to help offset the cost of higher education.
+If you are separated or divorced, the parent claiming the student as a dependent is the only one who can take the credit.
 The maximum AOTC is $2,500 per eligible student and is subject to phase out when modified adjusted gross income is over $80,000 (or $160,000 for jointly filed returns).
 40% (up to $1000) of the credit is refundable.
 Note: the Protecting Americans Against Tax Hikes Act of 2015 made AOTC permanent.

 Often it is the case that after divorce, one taxpayer can benefit from the above tax credits to a greater extent than the other.
 So, when negotiating a divorce settlement, learn how the various tax credits would benefit each party.
 Splitting dependency exemptions is a common practice, but may not take into account how the various tax credits benefit each taxpayer.